7 Fire Safety Tips for Your HomeOctober 8, 2019

 3. Keep Fire Extinguishers in Each Major Room

 Another one of the important fire safety tips for your home is to keep fire extinguishers in each major room.
 Many homes don’t have any fire extinguishers let alone one in each room.
-However, taking this step can prove to be the difference in having some fire or smoke damage to a portion of the home or experiencing a total loss of the dwelling.
+However, taking this step can prove to be the difference between having some fire or smoke damage to a portion of the home or experiencing a total loss of the dwelling.

 The moments it takes to run and grab the fire extinguisher in another room may be the difference in saving the structure or the lives in it or not.
 Additionally, depending on the severity and location of the fire, it may not even be possible to retrieve a fire extinguisher from another room, so it is important to have them placed throughout the whole house and readily accessible.